kylefox1/Quartz-Test/content/Garden-1/LedgerbackPortal-2021_1005-V0.1.md

--   A gateway into the world of the decentralized internet (including blockchain, platform cooperativist)
+-   A gateway to the DWeb

 -   An explorable and fun platform to safely discover projects and teams

--   A browser plugin to accompany people on their voyage beyond the platform (in the pipeline
+-   A browser plugin?

--   A place for teachers to find resources to use in their own courses
+-   A place for educators to find resources to use in their own courses
+-   A map to connect existing data and tech across the ecosystem

+%%
 ## Security